arduino/arduino-create-agent/README.md

     downloadtool {{name}} {{version}} {{behaviour}}

-where `version` can be a version number of the string "latest", and `behaviour` can be "keep" (which skip the download if the tool already exists) and "replace" (which will download it again).
+where `version` can be a version number of the string "latest", and `behaviour` can be "keep" (which skips the download if the tool already exists) and "replace" (which will download it again).

 ### Upload
 You can upload a binary sketch to a board connected to a port with a POST request to be made at the http endpoint.